fedimad/odoo_modules/fet_purchase_discount_total/README.rst

 Purchase Discount on Total Amount
 =============================
-Discount on Total in Purchase and Invoice With Discount Limit and Approval
+Discount on Total in Purchase and Invoice

 Configuration
 =============